 Select the Debug log if you want to log the events most likely needed for debugging purposes, for instance, the SQL statements used to query the database.

-Select the Performance log if you want to analyze the performance of report results or export operations.
+Select the Performance log if you want to analyze the performance of reports or export operations.

 Select the Dump log if you want to log events related to when an action started or ended during the process of running tasks.
 For example, when the task was submitted, when the task ran, when the Engine initiated, and when the Engine stopped.